DIDSR/sfrc/README.rst

 sFRC for detecting hallucinations in medical image restoration
 ========================================================================================================================
-**sFRC** scans and performs Fourier Ring Correlation (FRC)-based analysis over small patches between images from AI-assisted methods and their reference counterparts to objectively and automatically identify hallucinations as detailed in our
+**sFRC** scans and performs Fourier Ring Correlation (FRC)-based analysis over small patches between images from AI-assisted methods and their reference counterparts to objectively and automatically detect hallucinations as detailed in our
 `sFRC paper <https://doi.org/10.36227/techrxiv.171259560.02243347/v2>`_.
 You can also perform sFRC analysis to detect hallucinations from iterative regularization-based methods by simply comparing images from regularization-based vs. reference methods.

 .. raw:: html